 Does bacon contain sugar?
 You will be surprised, but yes, sugar is often added to bacon, and sometimes this is a large amount because sugar is the simplest flavor enhancer.
 You should pay attention to the labels and carefully read the ingredients of the bacon you buy at the store.
 There should be only meat and salt – then this is the perfect bacon.
 Natural preservatives are allowed, but you should avoid any sugar-containing ingredients.

 The word “sugar” may not be present on the label, but you should remember the list of its analogs, which manufacturers carefully mask.
 So, if your bacon contains sucrose, glucose, fructose, lactose, galactose, or maltose, then that bacon contains carbohydrates.
 The labels’ less common sugar names are malt, syrup, nectar, dextrin, dextrose, or maltol.
-Such hidden sugars can harm your ketosis and be the reason for your failed weight loss.
+Such hidden sugars can harm your ketosis, provoke sugar cravings on keto and be the reason for your failed weight loss.
 What’s more, artificial sugars trigger chronic inflammation in your body.

 To be honest, there are about 60 names for sugar on labels, and most of them include the words above.
 There are also very rare options, so check it out on the Internet if you are in doubt about any component.
 In general, I recommend that you buy organic bacon with a “No Sugar” mark on the label.
 Even so, you’d better research the ingredients until you find your perfect bacon with healthy ingredients.